 we would like to submit the Stage 1 Registered Report titled “When easy is not preferred: An effort discounting paradigm for estimating subjective values of tasks” for consideration in Nature Human Behaviour.

-Our study investigates the relationship between the cost of effort and the value of rewards, a trade-off that is relevant to everyday life but still poorly understood.
-We advance an existing paradigm by Westbrook and colleagues (2013), which examines decision making by determining the subjective values of different levels of a cognitive task.
-We altered the paradigm in such a way that it allows two crucial things: Firstly, determining subjective values without assuming that the objectively easiest level is preferred.
-This is especially relevant in the context of personality traits such as Need for Cognition, as individuals who enjoy cognitive effort likely prefer a higher demand level.
-And secondly, determining subjective values for tasks whose levels have no objective order of difficulty.
+In our study, we investigate the relationship between the cost of effort and the value of rewards, a trade-off that is relevant to everyday life but still poorly understood.
+We advance an existing paradigm by Westbrook and colleagues (2013) that enables to examine decision-making by determining the subjective values of different levels of a cognitive task.
+We alter the paradigm in such a way that it allows for two crucial improvements: Firstly, subjective values for tasks with varying demand can be determined without assuming that the objectively easiest level is preferred.
+This is especially relevant given that individual differences exist in the preference for cognitive effort: the personality trait Need for Cognition captures such individual differences as individuals who enjoy cognitive effort likely prefer a higher demand level.
+Secondly, our modification allows determining subjective values for tasks whose levels have no objective order of difficulty.

-These properties are used to target two research questions.
-The first is whether we can replicate the analyses of the original study with the new paradigm and depict inter-individual differences more accurately.
-The second question is whether our approach is suitable for determining subjective values in the new context of an emotion regulation task.
+These properties of our newly established task modification are used to target two research questions: The first is whether we can replicate the analyses of the original study by Westbrook et al (2013) with our new paradigm and describe individual differences in subjective values more accurately.
+The second question is whether our approach is suitable for determining subjective values in the new context of an emotion regulation task for which no objectively easiest emotion regulation strategy exists.
 To investigate both properties rigorously, both research questions are covered in separate Registered Reports that we have submitted at the same time.
-Here we present the Registered Report for the first research question, which is of great interest for fields such as psychology, economics, and cognitive science, offering an effective and adaptable way to assess the preference for cognitive effort with different rewards.
-We not only adapt and replicate the original paradigm with a much larger sample, but apply Specification Curve Analysis to verify our results regarding alternative decisions in preprocessing steps.
+Here we present the Registered Report for the first research question.
+We deem it of utmost interest for fields such as psychology, economics, and cognitive science, offering an effective and adaptable way to assess the preference for cognitive effort with different rewards.
+We not only adapt and replicate the original paradigm with a larger sample, but apply Specification Curve Analysis to verify our results regarding alternative decisions in preprocessing steps.

 Following Stage 1 acceptance in principle of both Reports, we will collect the data over a span of six months, and analyse the data and write the Stage 2 Report within four to six weeks, resulting in a total project duration of about seven to eight months.
 Depending on how the Covid-19 pandemic impacts the feasibility of data collection in the lab, this estimation can vary.